EventManagerGroup/AddCreateClub/README.md

 ~(v1.0)~
-All functions have been implemented, along with all of their respective axios requests. announcements events clubs login register
+All functions have been implemented, along with all of their respective axios requests.
+-announcements
+-events
+-clubs
+-login
+-register

+Settings.js unimplemented (css in nature).

+To the best ability without proper testing:
-Error-handlings are fully implemented.
+-Error-handlings are fully implemented.
-Navigations are  fully implemented.
+-Navigations are  fully implemented.
 Current state is untested due to current lacking of front-end to back-end relationship.

 Testing is required for:
-arrays of objects are properly mapped and displayed. dynamic navigational routes are successfully implemented (ie “/home/clubs/:id/events”)
+-arrays of [variable] are properly mapped and displayed.
+-dynamic navigational routes are successfully implemented (ie “/home/clubs/:id/events”)